LuigiBrosNin/UNI/Master first year/Complex systems and network science/Project Notes.md

 - explain the experiments that you performed in terms of methodology and the results that you obtained
 - find tipping points or interesting equilibrium states in your model.

+For a good analysis, different values of the parameters should be used highlighting the differences and impact that each of them have on the model.
+You must make previsions and discuss differences between parameters values as well between the different models.
+Suggested metrics to be analyzed are population count of fishes (dolphins population is fixed), max life time among fishes, average fishes eaten per dolphin.
+Particular attention should be paid to collective behaviors of agents, such as self-organization of preys and predators.

 ### 1. Baseline model
 2d space, agents move (fishes)
 - Roaming